 The deadline to file our tax returns is quickly approaching, resulting in slight feelings of panic for some individuals and small business owners.
 As someone who provides tax services for a living, I have found that (like with many things) the stress is far more manageable when you know exactly what you have to do (rather than a vague idea that documents need to be located and forms need to be filled in).
-One of the best ways to mitigate this stress is to prepare a checklist.
-If you are looking for a comprehensive tax checklist , David at The Tax Issue has prepared an excellent one and I recommend that you check it out.
+One of the best ways to mitigate this stress is to prepare a checklist (there are comprehensive studies on the benefits of checklists across all industries particularly with respect to reducing errors which in the medical field can literally save lives)

 The checklist below has some of the more common income, deductions and credits that the majority of taxpayers are likely to have:

 You will need the following information with respect to yourself, your spouse (common law or married) and dependants:

 Current Address (if this has changed since the last time you filed your tax return, you must contact Revenue Canada and, if applicable, Revenue Quebec to advise them of the change before e-filing your return)

 Province of Residence

 Foreign property ownership over $100,000

 If you are or were an employee at any point during the year, you will have received a T4 (AND an RL-1 in Quebec) for every place that you worked.